 European states struggle with Draghi's challenge

-The ministers met for the first time since ECB President Mario Draghi sketched out this month what has been dubbed "Draghinomics:" a three-pillared strategy including more stimulus from the central bank, added government spending and pro-business reforms to cut bureaucracy and make economies more productive.
+Eurozone finance ministers gather Friday and Saturday for the first time since the ECB president sketched out what has been dubbed "Draghinomics:" a three-pillared strategy including more stimulus from the central bank, added government spending and pro-business reforms to cut bureaucracy and make economies more productive.

 —With tight EU rules on public deficits, there's little room for more government spending on projects that would help economic growth.

 —The push for pro-business reforms in two of the more troubled countries, France and Italy, faces political headwinds.

 —Germany, the dominant eurozone country, has backed calls for more investment spending, but excluded borrowing money to do it, at least at the national level.

 —There is talk of an EU-level investment fund to pay for infrastructure such as roads and bridges, but the details are far from filled in.

 Guntram Wolff, director of the Bruegel think tank in Brussels, said Draghi "doesn't have any direct handle on the member states and on their structural and fiscal policies.
 All he can do is push them.
 That's the problem — we are having a real coordination problem."